 Hereby I mean that it is true that infants are born sinful and from their earliest times they demonstrate that they're leaning toward sin, but they are not making their choices with understanding.
-They do not understand the implications of their choices and deeds because they're understanding and other capacities are not yet mature.
-There is no question about what happens to those who have never heard the Gospel.
-Romans 1 says that they're without an excuse.
+They do not understand the implications of their choices and deeds because their understanding and other capacities have not yet matured.
+There is no question about what happens to older children/people who have never heard the Gospel.
+Romans 1 clearly says that they're without an excuse.

 Rom.
 1:18-23 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.
 19 For what can be known about God is plain to them, because God has shown it to them.
 20 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So they are without excuse.
 21 For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.
 22 Claiming to be wise, they became fools, 23 and exchanged the glory of the immortal God for images resembling mortal man and birds and animals and creeping things.